willf/entropy/README.md

 the entropy of other strings.

-For example, it has been noted that (good) passwords have high entropy, and we should be able to use that fact to find (good) passwords in code (where they shoudln't be).
+For example, it has been noted that (good) passwords have high entropy, and we should be able to use that fact to find (good) passwords in code (where they shouldn't be).

 To build the executable (make the output directory anything you want)